-4 As we diagnose the mean field in terms of the rms values of $\overline{B}{x,y}$, high vertical wavenumber modes enter.
-Hence, if the SSD is strong and LSD is weak, these modes will dominate, and the growth of the low wavenumber modes (the actual mean field) cannot necessarily be seen.
+10 As we diagnose the mean field in terms of the rms values of $\overline{B}{x,y}$, high vertical wavenumber modes enter.
+Hence, if the SSD is strong and LSD is weak, these modes will dominate, and the growth of the low wavenumber modes (the actual mean field) will not necessarily be seen.